bale-go/parseHRV/README.md

 The R scripts will install the required libraries ("RHRV", "lubridate", "tidyverse", "zoo", "viridis") on the first run.
 It might take a few minutes.

+If Rscript complains about /R/site-library not being writable, run `R` from command line and in R run: `install.packages("RHRV", dependencies = TRUE)`

 # Running the scripts
 cd to the folder containing the exported txt files.